wai-blue/bladeerp-docs/Modules/Warehouse/Stockrooms/Models/StockroomItem.md

 ## Introduction

-Physical placement of items in stockrooms.
+Physical placement of item in specific package in stockroom.

 ## Constants